The question of cash or travel, should you choose a cash back or miles and points credit cards is a frequently asked question.

 Got your eye on those big wide seats and hotel suites?
 Don’t want to wait months and months before you earn enough miles and points to earn a free trip?

 Want to have the best of both worlds?
 Earn cash back and miles and points?
-Hybrid travel rewards cards like the Capital One Venture (learn more) and Capital One Venture One (learn more) cards give you flexibility.
+Hybrid travel rewards cards like the card_name and card_name cards give you flexibility.
 Choose from cash or points or mix and match.

 How about you?
 Do you prefer cash or travel?